AKKunz/REA_flask_data_and_logger_program_Zurich-Hardau/Data/Readme.md

 ## REAruns_Zurich
-Data on the 103 REA sampling periods that were selected for flask analysis. ΔCO2 was simulated from high-frequency measurements of the MGA and the IRGASON to estimate measurement uncertainties due the sampling process (Sect.
+Data of the 103 REA sampling periods that were selected for flask analysis from the tall-tower in Zurich, Switzerland.
+CO2 concentration differences between updraft and downdraft samples were simulated from high-frequency measurements of a multicompound (MGA$^7$) closed-path gas analyzer (MIRO Analytical AG, Wallisellen, Switzerland) and an open-path infrared gas analyzer and 3D ultrasonic anemometer (IRGASON, Campbell Scientific, Inc., Logan, UT, USA) to estimate measurement uncertainties due the sampling process (Sect.
 5.2).
 Flask results are discussed in Sect.
 5.3.2 and 6.

 Column | Units | Description
 ---- | ---- | ----